-V. When the bar reaches its maximum height, squat underneath so you can place it on the front of your shoulders.
+- When the bar reaches its maximum height, squat underneath it so you can place it on the front of your shoulders.
 Repeat.

 7. KETTLEBELL SWING

-The Kettlebell Swing is the most important kettlebell exercise of all, but also the one that most people struggle to master.
-Kettlebell swings are similar to the deadlift and use almost every muscle in the body, especially those of the posterior chain, thus strengthening the back.
+The kettlebell swing is the most important kettlebell exercise of all, but also the one that most people struggle with.
+Kettlebell swings are similar to the deadlift and use almost every muscle in the body, especially those of the posterior chain, which helps strengthen the back.
 When doing a kettlebell swing, make sure you don’t keep your knees locked and avoid pushing them forward.

-I. With feet hip-width apart, back straight and chest up, stand over the kettlebell.
+- With your feet hip-width apart, back straight and chest up, stand over the kettlebell.

 CrossFit can be a fun way to change up an existing workout routine or start new healthy habits.
 But be sure to listen to your body and tailor the workout to your needs.